-Financial reporting quality and outsourcing of accounting function: Evidence from small private security firms in Zimbabwe
+Financial reporting quality and outsourcing of accounting function: evidence from small private security firms in Zimbabwe

 - Author